evanmayer/rtlobs/README.md

 - I write a lot of comments, which you might not want to read.
 - I need to add more pretty pictures.

-Contact me here with your issues andquestions and we'll work together to make them right.
+Contact me here with your issues and questions and we'll work together to make them right.